fishes text index | photo index

 Where seen?
 These worm-like fishes are often seen near coral rubble where there are lots of hiding places, especially on our Southern shores.
 Larger snake eels sometimes also seen, especially at night.

 Features: 20cm-2.5m long, these fishes have a tubular body.
 They lack scales.
 Some species have pectoral fins, others don't.
-The head and tail are sharply pointed and they are adapted for burrowing.
+The head and tail are pointed and they are adapted for burrowing.
 They swim by moving the body in S-shapes, rather like a sea snake.
 In fact, some day-hunting snake eels mimic sea snakes.

 Sometimes mistaken for worms or sea snakes.
 Here's more on how to tell apart sea snakes, eels and eel-like animals.